 “Katie Parla’s Istanbul” available on the App Store!

 Istanbul is deliciously overwhelming and I visit every chance I get, seeking out the best meat, offal, markets and pickles the city has to offer.
-You can find all my recommendations for food and drink in my app “Katie Parla’s Istanbul” available in the App Store.
+You can find my recommendations for food and drink in my app “Katie Parla’s Istanbul” available in the App Store, as well as on Food Republic, Australian Gourmet Traveller, and Bon App.
 Here are some highlights:

 Balat Sahil Restoran: Go for the exceptional mezes and liver washed down with a bottle of triple distilled Beylerbeyi rakı.
 The fish and vegetal starters are life changing.
 Mürselpaşa Caddesi No:245 – Balat.

 Şehzade Erzurum Cağ Kebabı: This grilled meat palace is at the entrance of Hocapaşa Sokak.
 Go for the cağ kebabı, skewered meat cut from a horizontal spit.
 Hoca Paşa Sokak 3/A – Sirkeci.

 Kaymakçı Pando: Another Istanbul institution, this Beşiktaş breakfast spot serves kaymak (clotted cream made with buffalo’s milk) with honey and bread.
 Köyiçi Meydanı Sokak – Beşiktaş.
 CLOSED

 Asım Usta: The amazing döner shop across the street from Pando.
 Eat a late breakfast then go directly to Asım Usta for a pide full of sliced meat.
 Köyiçi Meydanı Sokak – Beşiktaş.